 Danny Barreto received his PhD in Hispanic Languages & Literature and a graduate certificate in Women’s Studies from Stony Brook University, SUNY (2010).
 His research centers largely on Galician and Spanish narrative, while drawing heavily on his background in Latin American and Caribbean studies and gender theory.

-Danny’s most recent work in the area of Galician studies engages with sexuality, gender, language, and national identity in literary and cinematic production from the late 19th century onward.
+Danny’s most recent work in the area of Galician studies engages with sexuality, gender, language, and national identity in literary and cinematic production from the late 19th through 21st centuries.
 Recent publications have appeared in journals such as Journal of Spanish Cultural Studies, Galicia 21 and Galician Review, as well as the edited volume Queering Iberia: Iberian Masculinities at the Margins (2012).
 He has taught courses on Spanish and Latin American literature, women's studies, translation, and language.

-Currently he is preparing a book manuscript, which furthers his research on domestic relations and the problems of reconciling home and homeland in the regionalist narrative of the late19th century in Galicia.
+Currently he is preparing a book manuscript, which furthers his research on domestic relations and the problems of reconciling home and homeland in Galician literature.

 BA, Hunter College, CUNY, 2002; PhD, Stony Brook University, SUNY, 2010